 Most of the old fortifications, built in 1690, were removed in 1777, when the Treaty of San Ildefonso finally settled (in Spain's favor) the question of who controlled this part of South America.

 The rest of the wall bit the dust in 1859, save for the buried bits.
 So what is this?
 Sad to say, it's a recreation of the old town entrance.
 How can you be sure?
-The recreators didn't take the last step and shell the wall to make it look as it had really looked after a British ship shelled it in 1765.
+The recreators didn't take the last step and shell the wall to make it look as it had really looked after a British ship bombarded it in 1765.
 The ship's captain was captured and hanged on the spot.
 How's that for frontier justice?

 If I hadn't told you, you would have figured it was original.

 Atmospheric?
 I suppose so.
 Sorry I spoiled the party.

 What does Ecclesiastes say about learning?
 Ah, yes, "For in much wisdom there is much grief."

 Once through the gate, you're almost at the Plaza de Armas and the old governor's palace.
 The sycamores are magnificent, though so messy that they amount to a job-creation scheme for sweepers.

 The church is the Iglesia Matriz Santisimo Sacramento.
 Call me a philistine, but it makes me recall Ronald Reagan's comment about redwoods.

 There's another plaza, the Plaza Mayor, beyond which stands a lighthouse added in 1857, when people weren't so concerned about heritage purity.
 The light is visible from a distance of 12 miles, a bit less than half the distance to Argentina.

 The lighthouse flanks the ruins of the convent of San Francisco.
 When was it abandoned?
 Good question.
 Note the fine--which is to say rough--Portuguese paving.